gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/Implementation_of_Issues.md

 * Issue #35 - Open: text is needed for explicitly note that STARTTLS will not work with this specification (rfc3788). *** Done ***

-* Issue #37 - Decision is needed if protocol violation answer with ABORT is MAY, RECOMMENDED or MUST
+* Issue #37 - Decision is needed if protocol violation answer with ABORT is MAY, RECOMMENDED or MUST.
+Decided for SHOULD send ABORT

 * Issue #38 - Should we add in rfc a method that limits the message size to the UL or shall we keep implementation specific?
+Keep implementation specific.